-Wooden walkways have been constructed to protect visitors from the heat of the soil.
+Wooden boardwalks have been constructed to protect visitors from the heat of the soil and these are regularly moved as new vents emerge.
 These are regularly moved as new vents emerge.
 One minute you're in clear air marveling at the eerie steam clouds, then with a shift in the breeze you're enveloped in a cloud and your sunglasses are completely fogged up.

-Craters of the Moon is a public attraction and charges a small fee to keep the walkway maintained etc. The turn-off is well sign-posted on State Highway 1 north of Taupo.
+Craters of the Moon is a public attraction and charges a small fee to keep the facility maintained.
+The turn-off is well sign-posted on State Highway 1 north of Taupō.

 When approaching from the North

 At the roundabout at SH1 & 5 take the Wairakei Park exit and travel along Wairakei Drive.
 After the Wairakei International Golf Course turn right into Karapiti Road and travel 1.7 kms arriving at the carpark of The Craters of the Moon Geothermal Walk.

 Travel 5.5 kms north from the i-SITE in Taupo along Wairakei Drive (or the old SH1 & 5)

 Turn left into Karapiti Road and Travel 1 .7 kms arriving at the carpark of The Craters of the Moon Geothermal walk.